-Nurs400 Acute Care Nursing I (Medical/Surgical and Mental Health Nursing) 8 hours
+Nurs400 Acute Care Nursing I (Medical/Surgical, Mental Health Nursing and Management) 9 hours

-Nurs402 Acute Care Nursing II (Medical/Surgical and Management) 8 hours
+Nurs402 Acute Care Nursing II (Medical/Surgical Nursing and Complex Care) 9 hours

 Provides students with a formal introduction to information technology and continuous quality improvement.
 Gives primary emphasis to the impact of information technology and quality improvement processes on the healthcare system, the nursing profession and promotion of safe client care.

 Nurs408 Nursing Management and Leadership 3 hours